kids-first/kf-dev-single-cell-rna/docs/SWANS_DATA_CLEANUP_AND_QC.md

 - `dbl_threads`: `2`. default threads for doubletFinder jobs
 - `disable_soupx`: `false`.
 Set to `true` to skip SoupX.
 - `soupx_start`: `outs`
-  - `outs`: Cell ranger outputs thave have clustering information
+  - `outs`: Cell ranger outputs have clustering information
   - `no_clusters`: Have clusters calculated
   - `h5`: Input matrix is in h5 format